DOC'S BOOKS &ARTICLES

 pan, with near instant ignition.
 You can call your shots with a good one.

-There were Spanish miquillets, Danish locks, English dog-locks, Mediterranean snap-haunces and
+There were Spanish miquillets, Danish pecking locks, English dog-locks, Mediterranean snap-haunces and

 others.
-By 1625, the classic flintlock, an amalgamation of the others, was developed by Marin be
+In around 1625, the classic flintlock, an amalgamation of the best features of all the others, was developed by Marin be

 The flintlock became the pre-dominant sporting and military arm for over 200 years, persisting until